-Sunset West Shopping Center, an 80,000 square foot neighborhood shopping center was built in the 1950's.
+Sunset West Shopping Center, an 80,000-square-foot neighborhood shopping center was built in the 1950s.
 It is on the corner of SW 87th Avenue and SW 72nd Street or Sunset Drive in Miami.
-It had become dated with mansard roofs which have not been seen since the 1970's.
+It had become dated with mansard roofs which have not been seen since the 1970s.
 Although the building was old-fashioned, the center brought a lot of traffic, and it was doing well financially.

 The owners wanted to update the building but not spend too much money.
 The original structure had exposed steel columns.
 They wanted to use a metal roof.

+United Architects, a Miami architectural firm, with offices in Coral Gables, was hired to update this building.
 Our solution entailed wrapping the existing steel columns with pre-fabricated cast stone columns.

 Instead of the typical metal roof, we used the one with exposed fasteners, giving the roof a little more interest and detail.
 The colors were muted but added appeal.

-In addition to the façade change, we redesigned the lighting along the exterior corridors and put in a new perforated plastic ceiling which covered any conduits and pipes running down the halls.
+In addition to the façade change, we redesigned the lighting along the exterior corridors and put in a new perforated plastic ceiling that covered any conduits and pipes running down the halls.
 The new lighting improved visibility at night.